gtarsia/dummee/docs/when-to-use-stubbing.md

 # When to use stubs

 Stubs are useful in unit testing to deal with the software that we have marginally less control over.
 For example: network, filesystem, process operations and so on.
+In other words, things that depend on external resources.

 Let's take a look at an example: